confluentinc/workshop-tableflow-databricks/labs/LAB3_data_generation/LAB3.md

 ### Step 2: Review Topics

-After successfully starting the data generating process, follow these steps to see data streaming into Confluent Cloud:
+After successfully starting the data generation process, follow these steps to see data streaming into Confluent Cloud:

 1. Navigate your web browser back to your workshop cluster in Confluent Cloud
 2. Click on *Topics* in the left sidebar menu